Invoca/developer-docs/source/api_documentation/transactions.rst

   * - start_time_local
     - Call Start Time
-    - Start of the call in the API user’s time zone, followed by offset from GMT.
+    - Start of the call in the API user's time zone, followed by offset from GMT.

   * - start_time_xml
     - Call Start Time (XML formatted)